DINKY 102 JOE’S CAR (1969-1976):

 Joe’s Car featured opening wings, extending tails fins, a red flashing exhaust light, powered by a 1.5v battery, and jewelled headlights.

 The key feature of this model was the flashing turbine driven rocket exhaust.
-This was powered by an AA 1.5 volt battery which activated a flashing bulb which utilised a bi-metal stip to create the effect.
+This was powered by an AA 1.5 volt battery which activated a flashing bulb which utilised a bi-metal strip to create the effect.
 Many modern bulb replacements do not have this strip and the light therefore does not flash.

 Joe’s car is really a misnomer as it was designed and mostly driven by Mac his adoptive father.
 Professor Ian McClaine’s (‘Mac’) Jet Air Car was a car built by himself to his own specifications.
-Its lack of design and unusual appearance is explained by the fact that, as a Professor-type, Mac concentrated on performance rather than looks.
+Its lack of ascetic design and unusual appearance is explained by the fact that, as a typical ‘Professor’, Mac concentrated on performance rather than looks.

-With its turbo driven aero engines it could fly at 300mph, as a hovercraft at 70 knots or on land at 200mph.
+With its turbo driven aero engines it could fly at 300mph, sail as a hovercraft at 70 knots or drive on land at 200mph.
 The car had retractable wings and fins as well as wheels.

-The vehicle used a special high octane essence for fuel and wass powered by two jet engines.
+The vehicle used a special high octane essence for fuel and was powered by two jet engines.

 TV PROP v ACTUAL DINKY:

 The Dinky model is a good replica of the TV series prop as designed by Century 21’s Derek Meddings.
 Towards the end of the video below there is a section on the actual model used in the TV series.

 During the production run there were additional changes to the licensing text, battery switch info and model number text.